Bixoto/PyMagento/README.md

 ## Other projects

 * [MyMagento](https://github.com/TDKorn/my-magento): new project started in 2022; MyMagento didn’t exist when we started PyMagento.
+  This is a more high-level API that can be a good fit if you’re not familiar with Magento’s API.
 * [PyMagento-REST](https://pypi.org/project/PyMagento-REST/) (abandoned)
 * [bialecki/pymagento](https://github.com/bialecki/pymagento): Magento 1.x only (abandoned)
 * [python-magento](https://github.com/bernieke/python-magento): Magento 1.x only (abandoned)